xcart/xcart-docs/_pages/kb_en/shipping/custom_table_rates.md

     We are now ready to save our table.

-6. Once you're satisfied with your rates table configuration, save your changes.
+6. Once you're satisfied with your rates configuration, save your changes.
 The new shipping method will be added.

 7. Make sure the shipping method is active.

 8. Make sure that all the products that will be shipped using this shipping method have the option **Requires shipping** (in older X-Cart versions - **Shippable**) enabled.

 That is all.
-Now the shipping rates for orders shipped using this method will be calculated based on the custom rates table you have created.
+Now the shipping rates for orders shipped using this method will be calculated based on the table of the custom rates you created.